-Building on our cyclone monitoring prototype, our team spent the past couple months developing an integrated big data analytics prototype to provide timely insights for natural disaster monitoring, emergency response and management of cyclones, earthquakes, hurricanes and floods in Indonesia and countries in the Pacific region.
+Building on our cyclone monitoring prototype, our team spent the past couple months developing an integrated, big data analytics prototype to provide timely insights that can aid logistics planning and information management after natural disasters, including cyclones, earthquakes, hurricanes and floods in Indonesia and countries in the Pacific region.
 In a few weeks, we’ll be launching it for testing with end users to better shape its future development.
 Here we take a look at the main features and the prototype’s potential for global impact.

 Nicknamed DisasterMon, the current prototype features three data insight layers related to logistics planning, social media communication and socio-economic variables, which are based on multiple data sources (including open data platforms, national statistics and social media) that we hope to add to over the coming months.
 Albeit plenty of data sources exist that can aid in humanitarian assistance and disaster relief efforts, many of them are scattered across different databases and institutions.

 With benefits for different stakeholders, such as local disaster authorities (insights provided by the tool can be paired with on-the-ground information to support analysis and decision making); humanitarian agencies (registered users can export their own data set to a custom layer to generate easy-to-interpret map visualisations); and the general public (citizens can view the latest information about areas affected and ongoing activities from Twitter verified news-sharing accounts), DisasterMon seeks to enhance natural disaster response at the local, national and international levels using big data.
 It also has potential to influence future development of automated real-time disaster monitoring systems.